 These symptoms can make it very hard to function in the world and take care of yourself.
 People with this illness are usually not violent.

 The symptoms of schizophrenia may seem like other problems or mental health conditions.
 Always see your healthcare provider for a diagnosis.

 How is schizophrenia diagnosed?

-To diagnose this disease, your healthcare provider will ask about your medical history and symptoms.
+To diagnose this disease, your healthcare provider will ask about your health history and symptoms.
 You may also have a physical exam.
 You may also have lab tests to rule out other conditions.

 Mental healthcare providers diagnose and treat this illness.
 They often interview family members.
 This helps the healthcare team get a complete picture of the symptoms.

 How is schizophrenia treated?

 Managing schizophrenia is a lifelong process.
 It can’t be cured.
 But symptoms can often be managed with medicine and therapy.
 Often, more than 1 medicine and therapy method is needed.
 Types of treatment that may be helpful include:

 Antipsychotic medicines.
-These are the main medicines used to reduce the most troubling symptoms such as delusions, hallucinations, and paranoia.
+These are the main medicines used to reduce the most troubling symptoms.
+These include delusions, hallucinations, and paranoia.

 Other medicines.
 These may include antidepressants, mood stabilizers, or anti-anxiety medicines.

 Therapy.
 Individual and family therapy (including cognitive and behavioral therapy).